 The Island of Hawaiʻi, or Big Island, is the youngest and largest of the Hawaiian islands – and it is still growing!
-Since the (still ongoing) 1983 eruption of the Kilauea volcano more than 600 acres have been added to the island.
-With a total land area of 4,028 square miles it is now almost twice as big as all other islands combined, and it is the biggest island of the United States.
+Since the still ongoing 1983 eruption of the Kilauea volcano more than 600 acres have been added to the island.

 The big Island contains 8 of 13 different climate zones in the world, each with unique ecosystems.
 These ecosystems range from tropical dry forest to subalpine grasslands, from snowy alpine deserts to brackish anchialine pools, and from subterranean lava tube systems with eyeless creatures to windswept coastal dunes.
 The only zones missing are an arctic and saharan climatic zone.

 This allows you experience within a matter of hours the lush fern forests of Puna, the sunny rugged lava plains of Kona, the cool and misty breezes of Waimea, the dry heat of Kau, and the snowy plains on Mauna Kea.

 The big island is built from five separate volcanoes: Kohala, MaunaKea, Hualālai, Mauna Loa and Kilauea.
 Of these, MaunaKea is with 13,796 feet the tallest mountain in the state and the tallest sea mountain in the world.
 If measured from the ocean floor it is with 33,000 feet taller than Mt.
 Everest, and it is home to many world-class telescopes.